Man Booker Prize longlist 2015

 For other views on the list take a look at:

-Posted on July 29, 2015, in Africa, Booker Prize, New Zealand, Nigeria, Scotland and tagged 2015 Man Booker Prize, Andrew O'Hagan, Anna Smaill, Anne Enright, Anne Tyler, Anuradha Roy, Bill Clegg, Chigozie Obioma, Hanya Yanagihara, Laila Lalami, Marilynne Robinson, Marlon James, Sunjeev Sahota, Tom McCarthy.
+Posted on July 29, 2015, in African authors, New Zealand authors, Nigerian authors, Scottish authors and tagged 2015 Man Booker Prize, Andrew O'Hagan, Anna Smaill, Anne Enright, Anne Tyler, Anuradha Roy, Bill Clegg, Chigozie Obioma, Hanya Yanagihara, Laila Lalami, Marilynne Robinson, Marlon James, Sunjeev Sahota, Tom McCarthy.
 Bookmark the permalink.
 35 Comments.